-Penalties.
-Any person convicted of violating any regulations promulgated under the fish and wildlife laws, relating to upland game, shall be punished by a fine of not less than \$50 and in addition thereto by a fine of \$25 for each bird illegally killed, taken or possessed, and such fines shall not be suspended, or by imprisonment for not less than 30 days nor more than 90 days, or by both such fine and imprisonment.
+Sec.
+3060-A. Penalties.
+Any person convicted of violating any of the provisions of section 1960-A or regulations promulgated thereunder, relating to upland game, shall be punished by a fine of not less than \$50 and in addition thereto by a fine of \$25 for each bird illegally killed, taken or possessed, and such fines shall not be suspended, or by imprisonment for not less than 30 nor more than 90 days, or by both such fine and imprisonment.

-Seizure and disposition of game and equipment for violation of taw.
-All birds, fish or animals, or parts thereof, or equipment, involved in any violation of the fish and wildlife laws shall be subject to seizure by the state.
+[Sec.
+3101 condensed.]
+Seizure and disposition of game and equipment for violation of law.
+All birds, fish or animals, or parts thereof, or equipment, involved in any violation of chapters 301 to 337, shall be subject to seizure by the state.
+(A complete copy of Section 3101 is available by writing to the Department office, Augusta.)

+[Sec.
+3151 condensed.]
 Possession of firearms in forests without license prima facie evidence of violation of law.
-The possession of any firearm in the fields, forests, or in the water or ce within the territorial limits of the state by any person who is not lawfully allowed to hunt at that time shall be prima facie evidence of hunting in violation of law unless such person furnishes satisfactory evidence to the contrary.
+The possession of any firearm in the fields, forests, or in the water or ice within the territorial limits of the state by any person who is not lawfully allowed to hunt at that time shall be prima facie evidence of hunting in violation of law unless such person furnishes satisfactory evidence to the contrary.

-TRAINING AND FIELD TRIALS; DOGS
+TITLE 7: TRAINING AND FIELD TRIALS: DOGS

+Title 7, Chapter 707: Training and Field Trials.
 The following sections are available upon request:

-Training of dogs.
-Special dog training areas.
-Field trials for bird dogs or coon dogs.
+3551: Training of dogs.
+3552: Special dog training areas.
+3553: Field trials for bird dogs or coon dogs.
+3554.
 Field trials for retrieving dogs.
-Training and field trials for beagles and other rabbit hounds.
+3555: Training and field trials for beagles and other rabbit hounds.

+Sec.
+3454.
 License necessary.
 No dog shall be kept within the limits of this state unless such dog shall have been licensed by its owner in accordance with the laws of Maine.
 "Owner" means any person or persons, firm, association or corporation owning, keeping or harboring a dog.

+Sec.
+3455.
 Dogs not to run at large.
 It shall be unlawful for any dog, licensed or unlicensed, to run at large, except when used for hunting.
-The owner or keeper of any dog found running at large shall be subject to the penalties provided by law.
+The owner or keeper of any dog found running at large shall be subject to the penalties provided in Title 12, section 3060.
 "At large" means off the premises of the owner and not under the control of any person by means of personal presence and attention as will reasonably control the conduct of such dog.

+Sec.
+3456.
 Disposal.
-Any police officer, sheriff, deputy sheriff, game warden or constable shall seize, impound, or restrain any dog in violation of the preceding paragraph and deliver such dog to any person or shelter authorized to board dogs by the Department of Agriculture.
+Any police officer, sheriff, deputy sheriff, game warden or constable shall seize, impound or restrain any dog in violation of section 3455 and deliver such dog to any person or shelter authorized to board dogs by the Department of Agriculture under section 3406.
 Such dogs shall be handled as strays and abandoned dogs.

+Sec.
+3457.
 Penalties.
-In addition to seizing and impounding the dog, the officer, having jurisdiction, may bring suit against the owner of any dog running at large, and any person upon conviction shall be punished by a fine of not less than \$25 nor more than \$100.
+In addition to seizing and impounding the dog, the officer, having jurisdiction, may prosecute the owner of any dog running at large, and any person upon conviction shall be punished by a fine of not less than \$25 nor more than \$100.

+[Title 7, Sec.
+3602 condensed.]
 Dogs killed for hunting moose, caribou or deer, or worrying domestic animals.
-The owner or keeper of any dog hunting, chasing or pursuing any moose, caribou or deer at any time or any other wild animal in closed season commits a civil violation for which a forfeiture of not less than \$100 nor more than \$500 shall be adjudged, of which not more than \$50 may be suspended.
-The owner or keeper of a dog killing or wounding such animal shall be guilty of a Class E crime, provided that the court shall impose a fine of not less than \$200, which shall not be suspended.
+The owner or keeper of any dog hunting, chasing or pursuing any moose, caribou or deer at any time or any other wild animal in closed season shall be fined not less than \$25 nor more than \$100.
+The owner of a dog killing or wounding such animal shall be fined not less than \$200 nor more than \$1,000 and by an additional penalty of up to 30 days in jail.